Reading railway station: Accidents and incidents

 T. E. Lawrence (Lawrence of Arabia) lost the 250,000-word first draft of his Seven Pillars of Wisdom at the station when he left his briefcase while changing trains in 1919.
 Working from memory, as he had destroyed his notes after completion of the first draft, he then completed a 400,000-word second draft in three months.

 German aircraft tried to bomb the lines into the station during the beginning of World War II.

 On 1 August 1990, Class 119 diesel multiple unit L576 collided with a passenger train comprising 4VEP electric multiple units 3508 & 3504, and 4CIG unit 1304 due to overrunning signals.
 Forty people were injured.

 On 23 October 1993, an IRA bomb exploded at a signal post near the station, some hours after 5 lb (2 kg) of Semtex was found in the toilets of the station.
 The resulting closure of the railway line and evacuation of the station caused travel chaos for several hours, but no-one was injured.

 Location

+The station is on the northern side of central Reading.
+Since its most recent redevelopment, it now has two principal entrance facades, one facing south to the town centre and the other north to the River Thames.
+These are linked to each other and to the platforms for passengers by a transfer bridge (a broad covered overbridge with shops).
+Outside the ticket barriers they are also linked by the former station subway, which has been converted into a public pedestrian and cycle route.

+The southern facade hosts two entrances, one either side of the Three Guineas pub that occupies the original 1860s station building.
+These provide access to a multi-level streetscape, with a pedestrianised Station Square at the higher level and the taxi rank at a lower level.
+This streetscape is surrounded by the new Station Hill development, Thames Tower and the Malmaison Hotel.

+The northern facade has a single entrance, providing access to a second taxi rank, a bus interchange used by buses heading across the river to and from Caversham, and to the station multi-storey car park.
+These in turn connect to the town's Inner Distribution Road.

-The station is on the northern side of central Reading, off the Inner Distribution Road.
-Its postcode is RG1 1LZ.
-In the chainage notation traditionally used on the railway, its location on the Great Western main line is 35 mi 78 ch from Paddington.
+In the chainage notation traditionally used on the railway, the station's location on the Great Western main line is 35 mi 78 ch from Paddington.